 Around Nagahama Port

-While the number of cats around Nagahama Port isn’t as many as the Honura Port, they still outnumber the tourists.
+While the number of cats around Nagahama Port isn’t as high as the number at Honura Port, they still outnumber the tourists.

 If you head a bit north of the ferry terminal, you might find more cats hanging around the embankment.

 Nagasaki village has two convenience stores.
 Yamaguchi Shop (山口商店) is close to Nagasaki Port.
 Its business hours are from 8:30 am to 5 pm.
-Another convenience store is Yuki Shop (柚木商店) which has the same business hours as Yamaguchi Shop.
-The same as Yamaji Shop, don’t be surprised if you find them closed when you get there.
+Another convenience store is Yuki Shop (柚木商店), which has the same business hours as Yamaguchi Shop.
+Similar to Yamaji Shop, don’t be surprised if you find them closed upon arrival.

 Buried Tomb (埋め墓)

 Around a 10-minute walk from Nagasaki Port (20 minutes from Honura Port), there is a rather unique graveyard next to the breakwater.
-Not only does it look more like a stone quarry, but the tomb custom also differs from other places in Japan.
+Not only does it resemble a stone quarry, but the tomb custom also differs from other places in Japan.

-Known as Ryōbosei (両墓制), the double grave system creates two tombs for a person, one to bury his remains (Umebaka, 埋め墓) and the other for memorial services (Mairibaka, 詣り墓).
-Apparently, it is to keep the space for the dead separated from the living space of those alive.
+Known as Ryōbosei (両墓制), the double grave system involves creating two tombs for a person: one for the burial of their remains (Umebaka, 埋め墓) and the other for memorial services (Mairibaka, 詣り墓).
+Apparently, it is to keep the space for the dead separate from the living space of the living.

 The piled-up pebbles around the tombstones characterize the buried tomb in Nagasaki Village (長崎集落).
 The distinctive custom is currently Kagawa Prefecture’s Tangible Folk Cultural Property.